Cray-HPE/docs-csm/upgrade/1.5.1/index.md

    * Updated IMS to allow for remote node builds
    * Support for Paradise hardware
-   * Fixed an issue where hms-discovery would put default creds into vault disabling non default credentials
+   * Fixed an issue where `hms-discovery` would put default credetials into vault disabling non default credentials
-   * Fixed an issue where cray-ipxe generated scripts would cause boot errors
+   * Fixed an issue where `cray-ipxe` generated scripts would cause boot errors
-   * Fixed an issue where BOS v2 would send large queries to CFS resulting 503 and 431 responses
+   * Fixed an issue where `BOS v2` would send large queries to CFS resulting 503 and 431 responses
    * Fixed an issue where PCS was adding invalid components to power operations
    * Fixed an issue where IUF would encounter a race condition and stall on transitioning to new stages
-   * Fixed an issue where Thanos service is configured without storage limits
+   * Fixed an issue where `Thanos` service is configured without storage limits
-   * Fixed an issue where cray-dns-unbound-manager stderr handling can corrupt configuration
+   * Fixed an issue where `cray-dns-unbound-manager` `stderr` handling can corrupt configuration
    * Fixed an issue where "sat status" unnecessarily queries BOS for session template for every component
    * Fixed an issue where a PATCH to a BOS v2 session to change it's name results in a bad state
-   * Updated cray-hms-rts-init job to include a TTL
+   * Updated `cray-hms-rts-init` job to include a TTL
-   * Updated node-exporter config to monitor snmp counters
+   * Updated node-exporter config to monitor `snmp` counters
    * Updated docs to cover switch configuration for NCNs
-   * Fixed an issue where a PATCH call to BOS v2 components with a filter and non existant component ID would result in 503 and 431 errors
+   * Fixed an issue where a PATCH call to BOS v2 components with a filter and non existent component ID would result in 503 and 431 errors
    * Fixed an issue where BOS operators would output errors when all nodes exceed retry limit
-   * Fixed an issue where cray-upload-recovery-images fails to upload recovery firmware
+   * Fixed an issue where `cray-upload-recovery-images` fails to upload recovery firmware
-   * Fixed an issue where "cm health report slingshot refresh" cmd was giving a traceback error
+   * Fixed an issue where "cm health report slingshot refresh" `cmd` was giving a traceback error
    * Updated docs for IUF to include rolling reboots after upgrading HSN NIC firmware
-   * Updated docs to provide instructions for creating a new Nexus repo and adding rpms
+   * Updated docs to provide instructions for creating a new Nexus repo and adding `rpms`
    * Updated docs for CAPMC to warn about URL character limits
    * Fixed an issue where BOS v2 requests for too many nodes from PCS exceeding the URL character limit
-   * Updated docs script nexus_export_and_restore to add better checks for determining existence of nexus-bak PVC or nexus-backup job
+   * Updated docs script nexus_export_and_restore to add better checks for determining existence of `nexus-bak` PVC or nexus-backup job
-   * Updated docs for fix_failed_to_start_etcd_on_master to better specify how to add a process
+   * Updated docs for `fix_failed_to_start_etcd_on_master` to better specify how to add a process
    * Fixed an issue with IUF where process-media/pre-install-check dislikes PDF file
-   * Fixed an issue where backup_smd_postgres.sh script is not executable
+   * Fixed an issue where `backup_smd_postgres.sh` script is not executable

 ## Steps